 Figure 5.1 below is an illustration showing the various documents and the topics to which they pertain.
 It should be noted that some topics span more than one document, for example, accessibility and emergency alerts.
 In these cases, guidance is provided in the sections below to aid the reader in identifying the various parts of the Standard that apply to the topic and how those parts are intended to be used together.

-Figure 5.1 ATSC 3.0 standards set and Structure.
+Figure 5.1 ATSC 3.0 standards set and structure.

 Description of the ATSC 3.0 Standard